habi/EAWAG-manuscript/manuscript.md

 Due to their composition they show up nicely on the X-ray images we acquired.
 We devised a very robust image processing method to automatically detect the location of the otoliths in the heads of the fishes and extract them from the original data.
 The whole method is implemented in its own [Jupyter notebook](https://github.com/habi/EAWAG/blob/master/ExtractOtoliths.ipynb) (part of the aforementioned analysis repository [@doi:10.5281/zenodo.6798632]) and is briefly explained below.
+The notebook performing the otolith extraction can be run without installation of any software in a web browser, thanks to the help of Binder [@doi:10.25080/Majora-4af1f417-011]; to do this, one can start the notebook [here](https://mybinder.org/v2/gh/habi/EAWAG/HEAD?labpath=ExtractOtoliths.ipynb).

 Since we took great care to scan the fishes parallel to their *anteroposterior* direction and reconstructed the tomographic datasets parallel to the *lateral* and *dorsoventral* direction of the fishes we could use this 'preparation' for automatically extracting the otoliths in scans of the full heads of the fishes.
 By extracting both the peaks and the peak widths of the gray values along both the horizontal and vertical direction of the MIP (generated above) we robustly detected the position of the otoliths in the datasets.